 Diatonic button accordions that are not specifically for Irish music have rows that are a fourth apart, going from the outside row to the inside row.
-The convention is to name the outside row first; the inside row, then, is a fourth higher.
+The convention is to name the outside row first; the inside row is a fourth higher.

 Two common combinations are D/G, often used for Morris dance tunes and similar traditional genres, and the lower-pitched G/C, favored for provincial French music–music of the countryside, that is, rather than the streets of Paris.

-Scales that are a fourth apart–G and D, G and C, A and D, and so on–differ by only one note.
+Scales that are a fourth apart–D and G, G and C, A and D, and so on–differ by only one note.
 For instance, the key of G is all natural notes (white keys on a piano) except for one sharp, F#.
 The key of D has two sharps, F# and C#.
 So the G row and D row differ only in that one has a C natural and one has a C#.
 Because most notes are available on each of the rows, you have a choice of where to play them.
-That makes this system easier to play, which is good, though it also limits the range of keys that any one instrument is capable of playing.
+That makes this system easier to play, which is good, though it also limits the number of keys that any one instrument can play in.

 The treble scale starts on the third or fourth button from your chin (when the instrument is in playing position).
 The upper buttons, before the scale proper starts, are typically accidentals, usually filling out the chromatic notes of the first octave of the inside row, though custom arrangements are possible.
 Some instruments have an additional half-row, further extending the instrument’s capabilities.